sampsaoinonen/TiRa-RouteOptimizer/documentation/implementation.md

 The program uses **integration tests**, **performance tests** and **unit tests** to ensure correctness of both algorithms and their utility functions.
 These tests compare the path lengths found by A* and Fringe Search with **Dijkstra’s algorithm** for validation.
 More on [testing](./testing.md) documentation.

+## Fringe Search versions

+In the article, the Fringe Search algorithm used a doubly linked list as its data structure.
+I implemented several versions of this approach myself, which produced correct results according to the tests.
+However, it performed at best as well as the final deque (double-ended queue) solution, and on some routes, it was noticeably slower.
+For this reason, I decided to use Python's native deque due to its slightly simpler structure and because, as a built-in data structure, it doesn't need to be tested separately.

+I also experimented with creating a modified version of Fringe Search, which can be found in the branch [fringe_with_heuristic_cache](https://github.com/sampsaoinonen/TiRa-RouteOptimizer/tree/fringe_with_heuristic_cache).
+Categorizing this version as Fringe Search can be, however, questionable in some ways.
+Fringe Search does not seem to typically employ heuristic caching, as it focuses on exploring nodes iteratively by thresholding f values without pre-computed lookups for efficiency.
+Thus, the introduction of a heuristic cache changes the algorithm's structure and prioritization strategy, potentially blurring the boundaries of what can be called an Fringe Search.
+Anyway this version outperformed more pseudocode-like version of Fringe as can be seen in the graps below.

 ## Achieved Time and Space Complexities

 #### A*